Mridang12/RL-Implementation/README.md

     12. start_training_after : The agent will start training after this number of experiences has been collected.

+    13. LR_decay_rate (optional) : Decay rate for the learning rate.
+This hasn't been implemented into the training flow because it is very task dependant.
+Call agent.LR_decayer.step() to decay LR by the specified rate.

 Every timestep of the environment: